sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 The special variables `it` - the current value and `previous` - the previous value, will be available for the constraint.

-To build a simple type system simply declare (using `:=`) your type as a boolean expression.
+To build a simple runtime type system simply declare (using `:=`) your type as a boolean expression.

 ```dollar